Family relaxing together in their living room

 Provides a closer approximation of your actual annual exposure.
 A 12-month test captures all seasonal variation.
 The result is typically within 25% of the true annual average, and often much closer.
 This is why the EPA considers it the better predictor of health risk.

 In practical terms: if a short-term test shows 6 pCi/L, you know your home needs mitigation regardless of season.
 If it shows 1.5 pCi/L, you are likely fine.
 But if it shows 3.2 pCi/L in August, the real question is what your winter level is.
 That is where long-term testing adds value.
+For a full comparison of every testing device, see our radon test kit types comparison.

 5. Which Test Should You Choose?